mvolkmann/blog/src/ocaml.md

 It was released in 1996
 which is the same year that Java was released.

-OCaml answers the question "Can a programming language implement a type system so strong that it is nearly never necessary to specify types?"
 OCaml uses a variant of the Hindley–Milner type system, which is a type inference algorithm for statically typed functional programming languages.
-The Hindley–Milner type system has the ability to infer the most general types of expressions without requiring explicit type annotations in many cases.
+The Hindley–Milner type system has the ability to infer the most general types of expressions without requiring explicit type annotations in nearly all cases.

 The Caml programming language, released in 1985, is the predecessor of OCaml.
 The name is short for "Categorical Abstract Machine Language".